NullAngst/HotOffThePRSS/README.md

 A basic bot to fetch RSS feeds and send them to a Discord channel via webhooks.
 No limit on feeds, channels, or servers.
 Easy to self host at home or on a remote server.
 Just a Simple Discord RSS Bot with intuitive Web UI.
 Links sent to Discord are Rich Embeds so they look nice.

-A lightweight, self-hostable Discord bot that fetches RSS Atom feeds and posts new entries to your server using webhooks.
-It comes with a simple, clean web interface for easy management.
-Requires an admin account stored locally with a salted and hashed password that is setup on first connect.

 <img src="https://github.com/ReverendRetro/SimpleDiscordRSS/blob/main/s1.png?raw=true">
 <img src="https://github.com/ReverendRetro/SimpleDiscordRSS/blob/main/s2.png?raw=true">